dvsa/appdev-java11-starter-template/README.md

 This repository contains the JAVA code for a starter template.
 Key points are:

   - The project is based on Maven.
+  - Uses the smc-api-lib package.
   - AWS Labs Serverless-Containers are used to integrate with AWS API Gateway.
   - Routing is handled through Jersey.
   - Responses with Jackson.
-&nbsp;

 ## Pre-requisite

-You will need to install the following DVSA packages to make sure you have the security checks required in place:
+You will need to install the following tools to make sure you have the required security checks in place:

 - [git-secrets](https://github.com/awslabs/git-secrets)
 - [repo-security-scanner](https://github.com/UKHomeOffice/repo-security-scanner)